-God's plan for us is for the LONG HAUL.
+Trust God - The Lord's plan for us is for the LONG HAUL.
 We may not see what that long-term outcome is going to be, but we can trust that he has our eternal best interests at heart!
 Be patient and wait for it, and keep praying!

 Especially in this age of super-fast technology, waiting for anything just seems to get harder and harder.
 Consider, for instance, when your computer screen is displaying that little hourglass, or that churning circular cursor that means 'wait', and it seems like nothing is happening.
 How long do you actually wait before you take action?